phonegap/phonegap-app-stockpile/docs/reproduction-steps.md

       fetchStockAPIJSON({ columns, parameters })
         .then(json => {
+          // remove preloader if no results returned
+          //  either from the end of the pagination or no results if (json.nb_results === 0) {
+            this.$$('.initial-preloader').remove();
+            this.$$('.infinite-scroll-preloader').remove();
+          }

+          // set initial totalReturned
+          //  only if nb_results is > existing totalReturned
+          //  this is because sometimes nb_results is 0
           if (json.nb_results >= this.totalReturned) {
             this.totalReturned = json.nb_results;
           }

+          // set results bool to true if we have results
+          //  and false if we do not
+          this.results = !!this.totalReturned;

           // merge the two arrays adding in the new results this.images = this.images.concat(json.files);